The best country sausage gravy is cooked in a cast iron skillet and requires just three ingredients.

 Start with ground pork sausage.
 Pork sausage gives the best flavor, because of the drippings.

 It's even better when made in a cast iron skillet, because cooking on cast iron infuses extra flavor starting from the sear of the meat.

 If you don't have a cast iron skillet, your favorite heavy skillet will do just fine.

-Salt and pepper is your friend here.
+Salt and pepper the sausage gravy liberally.
 All the flavor comes from the sausage drippings, the pan and salt and pepper.